Title

 Missing student

-A student who resides in on-campus housing on the Fergus Falls campus and has been determined to have been missing for a minimum of 24 hours.
+A residential student who has been missing for a minimum of 24 hours.
 A student may be considered missing if the student’s absence is contrary to their usual pattern of behavior.

 Procedure

-1. If a student residing in on-campus housing identified a missing person contact when completing the housing application or by contacting the campus life and housing office at campuslifeandhousing@minnesota.edu, the missing person contact will be notified within 24 hours after receiving the report or determining that the student is missing.
-Contact information will be registered confidentially and will only be accessible by authorized college officials.
+1. If a student residing in on-campus housing identified a missing person contact when completing the housing application or by contacting the campus life and housing office at housing@minnesota.edu, the missing person contact will be notified within 24 hours after receiving the report or determining that the student is missing.
+Contact information will be registered confidentially and will only be accessible by authorized College officials.
 If accessed, the information will not be disclosed, except to law enforcement personnel as a part of a missing person investigation.
 Notice to all other parties will be in compliance with applicable FERPA regulations.

 Responsibility